Cast On Designer Info

 Cast On, published quarterly, is the official publication of The Knitting Guild Association.
 We welcome design and article submissions from everyone but give preference to our members.
 A Call for Design email is sent to designers three months before the publication date to solicit design submissions.
 The Call for Design will indicate the deadline for submission.

-Provide the following for a Design Proposal:
+Provide the following for a Design Proposal in a Word or PDF file:

 - Name, Address, phone number and email address

 - Designs– Describe it and provide a sketch or if the item has been previously knit, a photograph.
 Since Cast On is an educational journal list any special techniques which are used in the garment, ie. short row shaping.
 For designs which use a specific stitch pattern, please provide photographs of swatches.
 List the sizes for the design.
+We support size inclusivity.
+A minimum number of sizes depends on the design.

 - Articles–Provide a detailed outline.
 Indicate where illustrations/photographs are required.
 The author provides the photographs for the article.